-The receipt is identical to the Chip Card Sale receipt, except 'CONTACT' replaces 'ICC', and 'VERIFIED BY PIN' is removed.
+The receipt is identical to the Chip Card Sale receipt, except 'CONTACT' replaces 'ICC', and 'VERIFIED BY PIN' is replaced by 'Cardholder not veryfied'.

-Page 52 Sale and cashback (inserting a chip card)
+Sale and cashback (inserting a chip card)

 This is similar to a regular Sale transaction and, if enabled, replaces the standard Sale transaction described previously.
 There is a facility to enter an additional figure for Cashback.